Put the collagen bounce back into your skin

 Collagen is the most abundant protein in the human body and is the main component connecting our tissue – it’s the glue that holds our body together.
 Of the 29 types of collagen, types I, II, and III are the most abundant, providing structure to our skin and teeth, strength to our bones and muscles, and flexibility to our joints.

 As we get older our body produces less collagen.
 In fact, we begin to lose about 1% of our collagen per year as early as our mid-late 20’s, and women can lose as much as 30% post menopause.
-Collagen production can also decline faster through exposure to sunlight, smoking, excessive sugar intake, and stress (high cortisol levels trigger collagen breakdown).
+Collagen production can also decline faster through exposure to sunlight, smoking, excessive sugar intake, lack of sleep, and stress (high cortisol levels trigger collagen breakdown).

 When our collagen production slows down, we can see and feel the effects; our skin loses its elasticity and wrinkles start to appear, our joints get sore and our muscles ache.